pdser/pdser.github.io/_posts/2025-01-06-Understanding Transformer A Practical Guide for Developers.md

 ---

-## 🆕 What’s New in “Attention is All You Need”? {#whats-new-in-attention-is-all-you-need}
+## 🆕 What’s New in “Attention is All You Need”?
+{: #whats-new-in-attention-is-all-you-need }

 The paper's innovation is in its **radical simplicity**: